 The Kardia Mobile comes with an app available for both Android and iOS smartphones.
 The data can be saved and shared with your doctor simply by the press of a button.
 There is a monthly charge of $9.99 to access additional features such as advanced determinations, four board-certified cardiologist reviews of your EKG per year, as well as cloud storage, medication tracking, and device replacement.

-The free app that comes with the Wellue DuoEK enables one to easily keep track in real-time of the waveforms appearing on the dashboard.
-It is also possible to look at the report history whenever needed.
+The free app that comes with the Wellue DuoEK enables one to track the waveforms appearing on the dashboard in real-time easily.
+In addition, it is also possible to look at the report history whenever needed.

 To wrap up

-Both devices are excellent for people who want to regularly check their heart rhythm without having to go to the doctor.
+Both devices are excellent for people who want to check their heart rhythm without going to the doctor regularly.
 The KardiaMobile comes with an FDA clearance, can be purchased with an FSA or HSA account, and offers for an additional fee the possibility to have the electrocardiograms checked by a cardiologist.

-The Wellue DuoEK is a reliable device as well that offers two leads recordings even though it is not FDA cleared.
-The built-in memory avoids the need to carry a phone, and the chest strap is useful for precise recordings.
+The Wellue DuoEK is a reliable device that offers two leads recordings even though it is not FDA cleared.
+The built-in memory avoids carrying a phone, and the chest strap is useful for precise recordings.